kumu/docs/faq/how-do-i-downgrade-my-subscription.md

 2. Click on the name of the workspace for which you'd like to make the change
 3. Scroll down to **Annual private project limit**, choose how many private projects you'd like to remove, and click on the "Decrease limit" button.

+{% hint style="info" %}
-_Note: Project fees will not be refunded when you remove private projects.
+Note: Project fees will not be refunded when you remove private projects.
 Instead, a pro-rated amount will be credited to your Kumu account and applied to future invoices.
 Prefer a refund?
-Please contact us at [support@kumu.io](mailto: support@kumu.io). _
+Please contact us at [support@kumu.io](mailto: support@kumu.io).
+{% endhint %}

 ## Pro Workspace
 If you have a Pro Workspace, you'll have to downgrade your account to a Basic Workspace _in addition_ to taking the steps above to remove your private project(s).